OpenQDev/OpenQ-Fullstack/README.md

 ## Clear Images and Rebuild when Adding Dependencies

-Clear cache and rebuild images after changing dependencies by:
+Clear cache and rebuild images after changing dependencies by running the following commands:

 ```bash
 docker system prune